Initial public offerings scheduled to debut next week

 NEW YORK (AP) — The following is a list of initial public offerings planned for the coming week.
 Sources include IPO ETF manager Renaissance Capital, and SEC filings.

-ALE Group Holdings - Honk Kong, China, 1.3 million shares, priced $4-$6, managed by Prime Number Capital.
-Proposed Nasdaq symbol ALEH.
-Business: Provides accounting and corporate consultancy services to SMBs in China.
+Atmus Filtration Technologies - Nashville, Tenn., 14.1 million shares, priced $18-$21, managed by Goldman Sachs/JP Morgan.
+Proposed NYSE symbol ATMU.
+Business: Industrial and engine filtration business spun out of Cummins.

-Azitra - Branford, Conn., 2.4 million shares, priced $4.50-5.50, managed by ThinkEquity.
-Proposed NYSE American AZTR.
-Business: Phase-1 ready dermatology biotech developing engineered bacterial therapies.
+Courtside Group (PodcastOne) - 9.4 million shares, priced at $6.44, managed by Joseph Gunnar.
+Proposed Nasdaq symbol PODC.
+Business: Podcast producer and publisher being spun out of LiveOne.

-SolarMax Technology - Riverside, Calif., 7.5 million shares, priced at $4, managed by Kingswood Capital Markets.
-Proposed Nasdaq symbol SMXT.
-Businss: Sells solar energy systems in the US and works on solar farm projects in China.
+Elephant Oil - Houston, Texas, 1.6 million shares, priced $4-$5, managed by Spartan Capital Securities.
+Proposed Nasdaq symbol ELEP.
+Business: Early-stage oil and gas E&P focused on under-explored regions in Africa.